Back to wheaton.edu

 Jeffrey BarbeauC.S.
 Lewis and the Romantic Imagination

 Dr. Jeffrey Barbeau explores the influence of nineteenth-century Romanticism on the writings of C.S.
 Lewis in the 2023 Hansen Lectureship series, "C.S.
 Lewis and the Romantic Imagination."
 In a series of three lectures that develop theological and literary aspects of Lewis’s thought, Dr. Barbeau demonstrates Lewis’s indebtedness to Romantic notions of imagination and subjectivity, opens new contexts for understanding ideas about memory and identity in his autobiographical writings, and explores theological conceptions of symbol and language that pervade his writings on Christian faith.
 In turn, this theological and literary investigation reveals Lewis as a profoundly modern thinker and illuminates his ongoing relevance to contemporary debates on faith and culture.
+Details on each lecture follow below.

 Jeffrey Barbeau is Professor of Theology at Wheaton College, associate editor of The Coleridge Bulletin, and an internationally recognized writer and speaker on theology and literature.
 His published writings include monographs, anthologies, and edited books, including most recently The Cambridge Companion to British Romanticism and Religion (2021), The Spirit of Methodism: From the Wesleys to a Global Communion (2019), Religion in Romantic England (2018), and Sara Coleridge: Her Life and Thought (2014).
 In addition to these and several other books, his scholarly articles and reviews have appeared in literary, theological, and historical outlets such as the Journal of Religion, Methodist Review, Anglican Theological Review, Heythrop Journal, European Romantic Review, Journal of Church and State, Journal of Ecclesiastical History, and The Wordsworth Circle.

-Lecture Dates and Titles
+Lecture dates and titles:

 Print